niceume/statsailr/README.md

 Datasets can come from built-in datasets and files.
 In R, built-in datasets can be used by data() function, and StatSailr READ with 'builtin=' option does the same job.

-When importing datasets from files, currently there are three types of files availble, RDS, RDATA and CSV.
-RDS contains a single R object, and when you import it, you can neme the object using 'as=' option.
+When importing datasets from files, currently there are three types of files available, RDS, RDATA and CSV.
+RDS contains a single R object, and when you import it, you can name the object using 'as=' option.
 If you omit 'as=' option, the name is created based on the filename.
-RDATA can contain multiple R objects, but their names cannot be changed when importing that are decided when saveing.
+RDATA can contain multiple R objects, but their names cannot be changed when importing that are decided when saving.
 CSV is a comma separated values file.

 These dataset types are decided as follows.
 If you specify 'type' option, its type is used.
 If you do not specify it, it is inferred from the file extension.